-William M. Harris Center for Clinical Education - The Harris Center contains a 23-room Assessment Center, a computer Mastery Testing Center and Diagnostic Imaging and Alignment area, as well as the Dr. Sid E. Williams Center for Chiropractic Research and the Campus Center for Health & Optimum Performance (CC-HOP), funded by Foot Levelers, a student practical teaching facility where early-quarter D.C. students begin their hands-on training to become skilled chiropractors.
+William M. Harris Center for Clinical Education - The Harris Center contains a 23-room Assessment Center, a computer Mastery Testing Center and Diagnostic Imaging and Alignment area, and the Dr. Sid E. Williams Center for Chiropractic Research , funded by Foot Levelers, a student practical teaching facility where early-quarter D.C. students begin their hands-on training to become skilled chiropractors.

 The LIFE Village Retreat — Also known as the LVR or simply “The Village,” this building is a four-story student housing facility for students.
 It is located next to the Harris Center and was completed in fall 2009.
 It contains 300 beds in primarily two bedroom, roommate-styled suites.

 There are furnished units that include living areas, kitchens with refrigerator, microwave, stove, sink/garbage disposal, dishwasher and feature reserved parking.
 The buildings have community rooms, quiet study spaces, elevators, a mail kiosk and use proximity card access.